The Monroe News-Star

 His home, presided over by his mother, was known for its hospitality:

 and all the environments of culture and elegance.
-Young people were
+Young people

-attracted to it and there was no more pleasing sight than to see young
+attracted to it and there was no more pleasing sight than to see

 lady visitors gathered around the aged hostess, listening to her

 brilliant conversation.
-Like her son, George, she was fond of books and
+Like her son, George, she was fond of

-her conversation was accompanied by a most gracious manner and a sweet
+her conversation was accompanied by a most gracious manner and

 and melodious voice.

-Amid these scenes of social pleasure he was always present and always
+Amid these scenes of social pleasure he was always present and

 ready to contribute by his wit and social graces.